 - Flexible intertextuality.

-There is a lot to digest here, but I want to move along to abstraction.
+There is a lot to consider here, but I want to move along to abstraction.
 Abramson’s principles do not explicitly factor in the concept of abstraction, although he does at one point mention that “the idea that metamodernism eliminates the walls and boundaries between literal and abstract structures is an important one to the paradigm.”[Source] Abstraction is a concept independent of any paradigm or era, but metamodernism provides a new context and new tools to enable abstraction by an order of magnitude.

 As of late 2016, the emergent progressive social movement behind Bernie Sanders — arguably a metamodern expression — was suppressed by the bipolar two-party system in the US presidential election.
 As I have argued in my post True Colors: The Real Faces of Politics, Bernie Sanders is a metamodern politician, or at least represents a metamodern political consciousness and movement, and his defeat was the failure of American society to learn the lesson at hand.
 The result was the election of the nightmarish-cartoonish wildcard Donald Trump.
 This scenario was perfectly anticipated, in abstract terms, by Rolling Stone as of 2013.